gambitproject/jsgte/INFOS/start_GSOC_2016.md

 All these will be put into the settings / mode object and stored (except when `Cancel`)

+### separate tree layout module

+At the moment, tree.js has 72 methods and 1330 lines of code.
+I suspect the tree layout is computed in an interspersed manner throughout the tree.js code.
+It should be separate.

 ## Displaying equilibrium diagrams (Amelie)